 the science of storytelling for leaders

-To become true leaders and influence others’ actions, you must ask: What makes a story memorable?
+While we tout the “memorability” factor of stories, it is possible for the human brain to forget them.
+How many stories do you really remember from the past week?
+To become true leaders and influence others’ action, you must ask: what makes a story memorable?
 And what is the optimal amount of narrative to use when you speak about technical and complex content?
-After all, you want to be both memorable and credible.
+After all, you want to be memorable and credible.

 Join this interactive session to learn the latest brain science research on storytelling and how to apply it to your own leadership style to inspire and influence others.